Providers

 Anthropic

-We recommend signing up for Claude Pro or Max, it’s the most cost-effective way to use opencode.
+We recommend signing up for Claude Pro or Max.

 Using API keys